oVirt/ovirt-site/source/project/multiple-storage-domains.html.md

 :\*QA lead:

-## Summary
+## Goal

-Allow VMs to have disks on multiple storage domains
+Allow VMs to have disks on multiple storage domains within their Data Center.

 # Current status